Case #21-2020 -Monitoring Inquiry- R&D Global d/b/a B-Epic

 Testimonials like these are exactly why we are continuing to share the benefits of ELEV8 and ACCELER8 with everyone.”

-- 4 “Before and After” depictions of a skin infection being completely eliminated from a young man’s face accompanied by text indicating product efficacy after the subject was unsuccessful with medicines and lotions
+- 4 “Before and After” depictions of a skin infection being completely eliminated from a young man’s face accompanied by text indicating product efficacy after the subject was unsuccessful with medicines and lotions prescribed by doctors

 - “The Effective Effects OF ELEV8 CAPITAL